bunnysaini/Rain-Alert/README.md

 ## Features
-This program sends a message on your mobile number to notify you of anticipated rain chances.
+This program sends a message on your mobile number to notify you of anticipated rain chances using [OpenWeather API](https://openweathermap.org/api)

 ## Instructions to Use
 - Create a Trial Account on [Twilio](https://www.twilio.com/) - to Send and receive messages with Messaging APIs